 There are many ways to track expenses by job.
 QBO Pro Advisors recommend Class Tracking as a Job Costing workaround.
 Remember to turn on Track Expenses by Items and Customer, and then turn on Projects in QBO. -> Learn about the Job Costing Workaround via this video:

 Once you have filled out all the fields, click the Export button.

 If the export was a success you see the confirmation screen.

-Greenback does not create generic journal entries.
-Behind the scenes, Greenback will remember your export mappings for next time, set the date of the transaction, input the reference number, create a text receipt of the line items for the Description, map the transaction type for Expenses, Sales, Returns, Reimbursements, Invoices, Bills, etc, displays the real payment date, the sales tax, the shipping field, track the PO number, track classes, locations, departments, and categories, attach the receipt when available, and more.
+Commerce does not create generic journal entries.
+Behind the scenes, Commerce will remember your export mappings for next time, set the date of the transaction, input the reference number, create a text receipt of the line items for the Description, map the transaction type for Expenses, Sales, Returns, Reimbursements, Invoices, Bills, etc, displays the real payment date, the sales tax, the shipping field, track the PO number, track classes, locations, departments, and categories, attach the receipt when available, and more.